JazonJiao/Manim.js/README.md

 # Manim.js
 ![Screenshot](/lib/thumbnails/GitHubThumbnail.png)

-This repo contains the source code for all animations of my YouTube channel, **Jazon Jiao**: https://www.youtube.com/channel/UC8bvGUlaTahF0lHhMsZFhfw
+This repo contains the source code for all animations of my YouTube channel, **Jazon Jiao** (Subscribe!): https://www.youtube.com/channel/UC8bvGUlaTahF0lHhMsZFhfw

 Manim.js is a project that aims to emulate 3b1b-style math animations using JavaScript (p5.js).
 The library is currently focused on visualizing linear algebra concepts and graph algorithms.
 All util classes are located in /src, with detailed documentation.
 Feel free to use my tools to make your own visualizations of math or CS concepts!